Wei-Fan/iswarm/LISTENTOME.md

 (1)-> m CrazyflieGroup.runSlow()s
 (2)-> what?(see also question 3)

 3 Is server's runFast() only executed once?
 What does it do after "Start n threads"?
+Please not to concern about this.

 4 The hiearchy is: 1 server -- m groups -- m*n crazyflie

 5 Where is the part that recieving Vicon message and send out the position to crazyflies?

+6 I should define a new flight state and flight mode in the commander.h